Skip to content

 SSD One Year Later

-On March 15, 2021, Atlanta City Council approved legislation to create the Atlanta BeltLine Special Service District (SSD).
-Now one year later, what has the BeltLine been up to and what can be expected moving forward?
-The SSD is the most important funding source in BeltLine history since the creation of the BeltLine Tax Allocation District (TAD) in 2005, and it ensures the Atlanta BeltLine can forge ahead to complete the 22-mile mainline trail loop by the end of 2030.
+On March 15, 2021, Atlanta City Council approved legislation to create the Atlanta Beltline Special Service District (SSD).
+Now one year later, what has the Beltline been up to and what can be expected moving forward?
+The SSD is the most important funding source in Beltline history since the creation of the Beltline Tax Allocation District (TAD) in 2005, and it ensures the Atlanta Beltline can forge ahead to complete the 22-mile mainline trail loop by the end of 2030.

 To recap, SSD legislation involved the passage of three ordinances.
 The ordinances created the district, established a tax levy, and allowed for the issuance of revenue bonds.
 The SSD revenue will complement funding from the TAD, philanthropic support, and additional federal, state, and local funds to provide the estimated remaining $350 million needed for trail construction.